 To understand the full picture, it will also be beneficial to engage the waste management and recycling/reprocessing sector to map the challenges, limitations and opportunities to provide sustainable end of life solutions for various packaging material types, including those plastics used in the food industry and clothing and textiles.

-Solutions across the sustainable supply chain
+Solutions to plastic packaging across the supply chain

 Our work on this area has certainly ramped up over the past year where we have been working on a range of solutions for our clients, including: